anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Drop by drop is the water pot filled.
-Likewise, the wise man, gathering it little by little, fills himself with good.
+Quote: Love is blind; friendship closes its eyes.

-By: The Buddha
+By: Friedrich Nietzsche